 The saturating gap at $\nu=-\frac{1}{3}$ indicates a change in the nature of the excitations at high fields.
-One possible explanation is that the lowest energy excitation is to add a hole of opposite spin at low fields, before Zeeman coupling overcomes exchange to favor adding an aligned hole (Supplementary Sec.
-4).
-However, recent theory suggests more exotic spin polaron quasiparticles may be relevant in a half-filled triangular lattice with a spin-polarized ground state \cite{davydova_itinerant_2022}.
-In this scenario, the excitation to higher hole density remains the same at all magnetic fields: addition of an aligned hole at an interstitial (charge-transfer) site (Fig. 2i, black inset).
-At lower hole density, below a critical field $B^*$, the lowest energy excitation involves removing a hole and flipping the spin of an adjacent remaining hole on the lattice, creating an itinerant spin polaron quasiparticle (Fig. 2i, red inset) with effective spin $\frac{3}{2}$.
-Above $B^*$, formation of spin polarons is no longer favored due to Zeeman coupling, and the excitation involves removing a bare hole (Fig. 2i, blue inset), at which point the gap will not depend on magnetic field (Fig. 2h).
+The thermodynamic gap that we measure is equivalent to the particle-hole excitation energy (Supplementary Sec.
+4), and therefore requires us to take into account the magnetic field dependence of the excitations both above and below the gap.
+One possible explanation is that the lowest energy excitation just below the gap is the addition of a hole of opposite spin at low fields, before Zeeman coupling overcomes exchange to favor adding an aligned hole (Supplementary Sec.
+5).
+In this scenario, the excitation above the gap would be the removal of a single hole, independent of magnetic field.

+However, recent theory suggests that more exotic spin polaron quasiparticles may be relevant in a half-filled triangular lattice with a spin-polarized ground state \cite{davydova_itinerant_2022}.
+In this second scenario, the excitation below the gap remains the same at all magnetic fields: addition of an aligned hole at an interstitial (charge-transfer) site (Fig. 2i, black inset).
+Above the gap, the lowest energy excitation below a critical field $B^*$ involves removing a hole and flipping the spin of an adjacent remaining hole on the lattice, creating an itinerant spin polaron quasiparticle (Fig. 2i, red inset) with effective spin $\frac{3}{2}$.
+At magnetic fields exceeding $B^*$, formation of spin polarons is no longer favored due to Zeeman coupling, and the excitation involves removing a bare hole without flipping any other spins (Fig. 2i, blue inset).